Dolyfin/LocalDiscordAIChatBot/README.md

 ### Requires API from AUTOMATIC1111/stable-diffusion-webui for image generation.
 https://github.com/AUTOMATIC1111/stable-diffusion-webui

-# Minimal Viable Product
+# Features
-The bot currently works as expected for chat generation.
-Still very heavily WIP and will break as I make commits.
+Note: Still very in WIP and will break as I make commits.

+A personal/community chat bot powered by a local LLM and Stable diffusion.
+The bot can have a customized personality config and send images.
+Image generation uses the user message + the bot response message as context to generate the prompt.

 # Getting Started
 1. ```git clone https://github.com/Dolyfin/LocalDiscordAIChatBot```